stayradiated/bar/README.md

 11. Try running the command `echo 'S i can print text- to the bar' > /tmp/bar.fifo`.
 With any luck you should see the text appear in the bar.
 If you can't, try opening the dev panel by focusing on the bar and pressing ctrl-d and going to the console tab.
 You should see some text like this: http://i.imgur.com/yrmt9va.png.

-### 3. Editing styles
+### 3. Editing fonts and colours

-Styles use SASS.
-You will need to edit them if you want to change the font and colours.

 1. Install SASS by following the instructions at http://sass-lang.com/install (bottom right section).

-2. Colors, fonts and height are defined in `source/styles/main.scss`.
+2. Colors, fonts and line height are defined in `source/main.scss`.

-3. You can also create and edit themes, the default one is `themes/_simple.scss`.

 4. To compile the SASS, use the command `npm run-script css` from the bar folder.
-This will watch the styles and automatically compile them when you edit them.

 5. To refresh the styles that Bar is using, focus on it, and then press the `r` key.

-### 4. Tips
+### 4. Daily routine

-1. You can open a developer terminal by pressing `Ctrl-d`.
-2. If you accidentally move the Bar from it's position, use the `s` key.
-3. If you are editing the SCSS, I suggest you use the html files in `app/tests`.
-It's much easier to quickly refresh and debug them.

-Well that's about it.
-I'll be glad to answer anymore questions you have.

-## Usage

-You'll need to download a copy of [node-webkit](https://github.com/rogerwang/node-webkit#downloads).

-On OS X with zsh, I added `alias nw="~/Applications/node-webkit.app/Contents/MacOS/node-webkit"` to my .zshrc so I could easily start the app whenever I wanted by:
+Once you have everything set up, you only need to do the following when you start your computer to get Bar running:

     cd ~/Projects/Bar
     nw .